rptb1/tammy-norie/plan/pod.rst

 ==========  ====  ============================================================
 2019-11-28  RB_   Initial outline from memory.
 2019-12-02  RB_   Adding diagram showing how the pod would fit on the companionway.
+                  Dug up supplier I found before for the dome.
 ==========  ====  ============================================================

 .. _RB: mailto:rptb1+tammy-norie@pobox.com